As an ecommerce business, Net Promoter Score® might be the most powerful KPI in your CX toolkit.

-Quantifying the value of promoters is an important step in implementing NPS over the long term, as it puts a real figure on the value of delivering a great experience.
-Instead of just knowing that promoters are a great result, you can assign a specific value to each new promoter you earn.
+Quantifying the value of Promoters is an important step in implementing NPS over the long term, as it puts a real figure on the value of delivering a great experience.
+Instead of just knowing that Promoters are a great result, you can assign a specific value to each new Promoter you earn.

 Start using Net Promoter Score to grow your business

 When used effectively, Net Promoter Score helps you retain customers, generate more brand advocates, and learn more about the experience your ecommerce business delivers to its customers.
 This should include a user-friendly site, a personalized shopping experience, a seamless check-out process, proactive customer services and continued commitment toward customer experience by implementing the received feedback.